 Also Known As: Aftera, Fallback Solo, Econtra EZ, Opcicon, My Way, Next Choice One Dose, Plan B One Step, Preventeza, React, Take Action

-Emergency contraception (EC), often referred to as the morning-after pill or day-after pill, is a high dose of synthetic hormone designed to prevent pregnancy after unprotected sex.
+Emergency contraception (EC), often referred to as the morning-after pill or day-after pill, is a high dose of synthetic hormone, progestin, designed to prevent pregnancy after unprotected sex.
 The way EC works depends on when it is taken within your menstrual cycle.
 It can prevent a pregnancy before or shortly after implantation, but it is not always effective in preventing pregnancy.

 EC is not a form of regular birth control and should not be used as such.
 Manufacturers recommend it only for emergency situations and advise against frequent use.
 It does not provide protection for future sexual encounters.